mikenguyen13/data_analysis/_book/31-matching-methods.md

 -   can't use c-stat or stepwise because those model fit stat do not apply

+Application

+-   Finance:

+    -   @hirtle2020impact examine the impact of bank supervision on risk, profitability, and growth, using a matched sample approach to show that increased supervisory attention leads to less risky loan portfolios and reduced volatility without compromising profitability or growth.

 #### Look Ahead Propensity Score Matching

 -   [@bapna2018monetizing]